Can a Tenant Leave Before the End of the Contract in the UK?

 1. Start by checking the tenancy type:

-Identify the type of tenancy your tenant has.
-For a Private Residential Tenancy (PRT), tenants can leave with 28 days’ notice.
-For older tenancy types, review the agreement for clauses that may permit early termination.
-If no clause exists, you are not obligated to agree, but you can negotiate terms like compensation or rent payment until a new tenant is found.
+First, determine what type of tenancy your tenant has: PRT, SAT, fixed-term, or periodic.
+Tenants on a PRT can leave with 28 days’ notice.
+For older or fixed-term tenancies, check the rental agreement for any clauses allowing early termination.
+If no clause exists, you don’t have to agree, but you can discuss options like compensation or rent payments until a new tenant moves in.

 2. Review the Tenancy Agreement: